JoonHyeok-hozy-Kim/ai_paper_study/text_books/dive_into_deep_learning/ch03/01/note.md

 #### Concept) Minibatch Stochastic Gradient Descent
 - How?)
   - The intermediate strategy between Full Batch and SGD.
+  - Hyperparameters
-  - The size of the minibatch
+    - The size of the minibatch : $|\mathcal{B}|$
       - depends on many factors, such as the amount of memory, the number of accelerators, the choice of layers, and the total dataset size
       - a number between 32 and 256, preferably a multiple of a large power of, is a good start.
+    - The learning rate : $\eta$
 - Model)
   1. Initialize the values of the model parameters, typically at random.
   2. In each iteration $t$,